ajdotnet/display-settings/README.md

 Details on how to install modules can be found [here](https://msdn.microsoft.com/en-us/library/dd878350(v=vs.85).aspx).
 Essentially:
 - You want to play with the code, use '.\load-module.ps1' in the output directory to load the module.
-- You want to use the module "productively", you copy everything to '%userprofile%\Documents\WindowsPowershell\modules\DisplaySettings\'.
+- You want to use the module "productively", you copy everything to '%userprofile%\Documents\WindowsPowershell\Modules\DisplaySettings\'.
+Load the module using 'Import-Module DisplaySettings'.

 ## background